-These include the linguistics of British Sign Language (BSL) and other sign languages, the history and sociolinguistics of BSL and the Deaf community, the development of BSL in young children, sign language and the brain, and developmental and acquired sign language impairments.
+These include the linguistics of British Sign Language (BSL) and other sign languages, the history and sociolinguistics of BSL and the Deaf community, the development of BSL in young children, sign language, deafness and the brain, and developmental and acquired sign language impairments.
 I established and now direct the Deafness, Cognition and Language Research Centre, with core funding of 9,500,000 from the ESRC over ten years, from 2006-2015.
-This is the largest research centre in this field in Europe, with 3 co-directors, and over 30 staff and research students, working in several main research themes: Sign Language documentation and Sign Language change; Foundations of Communication, Hemispheric organisation of language processing; Iconicity as a link between language and cognition; Cognitive Control: executive functions; the nature of internal representations for sign and gesture.
+This is the largest research centre in this field in Europe, with 3 co-directors, and over 30 staff, research students, and associates, working in several main research themes: Sign Language documentation and Sign Language change; Foundations of Communication, Hemispheric organisation of language processing; Iconicity as a link between language and cognition; Cognitive Control: executive functions; the nature of internal representations for sign and gesture.

 I teach modules on Sign Linguistics and on Deafness, Cognition and Language within the Division of Psychology and Language Sciences as well as supervising MPhil and PhD students.
 With colleagues, I have recently developed a new on-line self-directed course in BSL.

 |/||BA||Bachelor of Arts – Linguistics||University of Pennsylvania|

 |/||PhD||Doctor of Philosophy – Linguistics||University of Bristol|